4D-Game/Hardware/docs/Display.md

 ## Display and Sound module

 The name of the teams and the points of every team as well as the winner would be shown on a display.
-Each successful hit would be marked by sound effect.During the game melody  https://freesound.org/people/SSS_Samples/sounds/360906/ and at the end melody https://freesound.org/people/LittleRobotSoundFactory/sounds/270402/ would be played.
+Each successful hit would be marked by sound effect.During the game melody [Awakening Game Polychord phase](https://freesound.org/people/SSS_Samples/sounds/360906/) and at the end melody [Jingle_Win_00](https://freesound.org/people/LittleRobotSoundFactory/sounds/270402/) would be played.

 ![Display](assets/display1.jpeg)